This product has been discontinued by the manufacturer. To find a similar product, we suggest reading this guide.

 This is where the Denon MC4000 outclasses other entry-level controllers.
 It offers plenty of connection options.

 For the Master Out you have two choices.
 A balanced XLR output as well as an unbalanced RCA output.
 The addition of a balanced XLR output is also perfect for connecting to higher-end speakers and PA systems.
 This makes the Denon a perfect portable entry-level controller that you can use to play gigs.
-It also allows for easy connection to the best studio monitor speakers.

 The Denon MC4000 offers more connectivity compared to other entry-level controllers.